Super-MCP-App/Super-Mcp-App/.github/CONTRIBUTING.md

 We welcome all types of contributions, including bug fixes, feature additions, documentation improvements, and design tweaks.

+## ✨ Vibecoders Welcome!
+Are you a **vibecoder**?
+Do you rely heavily on AI generation, rapid prototyping, and coding by intuition to ship cool things fast? **You belong here!**

+We actively encourage using AI tools (like Claude, ChatGPT, Cursor, Copilot) to help write, refactor, and review your code.
+- **Ship Fast, Refactor Later:** If an AI-generated PR introduces an awesome feature but the code is a bit messy, submit it anyway!
+Tag it as a WIP (Work In Progress) and the maintainers will help you mold it into production-ready code.
+- **Prompt transparently:** Feel free to include the prompts you used in your PR descriptions so others can learn from your workflow.
+- **Vibe Checks:** We care more about the end-user experience (the UI/UX "vibes") than enforcing overly strict boilerplate.
+If it looks great and runs smoothly, you're on the right track.

+---

 ## 📝 Code of Conduct
 By participating in this project, you agree to abide by our Code of Conduct.
 Please be respectful, inclusive, and collaborative in all your interactions.